coraliegrobel/ada-2021-project-sv4ever/README.md

 To be able to avoid the bias of different backgrounds between males and females, we sub-divided our data into 4 professional fields: artists, scientists, economists, and politicians.
 To achieve the separation, we searched for the speaker’s occupation of each quote with the help of _Wikidata_, then hand-picked fields' professions and returned them in separate pickle files for each field.

-Another dataframe with no condition on profession, containing background information on the speakers was created, then also saved as pickle file.
+Another dataframe with no condition on profession, containing background information on the speakers was created, then also saved as a pickle file.

 3. #### Classification of the quotes